Songs

 Click Here for tab for Baby, I Love Your Way by Peter Frampton

-The main thing with this song is that there are a lot of ‘muted’ strings in each of the chord voicings, but this doesn’t mean you need to be timid with your strumming.
+The main thing with this song is there are a lot of ‘muted’ strings in each of the chord voicings, but this doesn’t mean you need to be timid with your strumming.
 The best approach here is to actually be quite aggressive with your right hand and let all the muting come from the left hand’s fingers.

 Bad Moon Rising by Creedence Clearwater Revival